-- 1 Foster more cultural awareness and sensitivity in the community - 2 Decrease youth involved with crimes associated to guns, gangs and violence - 3 Mobilize community to collaborate on prevention of youth violence
+2 Decrease youth involved with crimes associated to guns, gangs and violence

+3 Mobilize the community to collaborate on the prevention of youth violence

-KEY STAKEHOLDERS 1 Black, Indigenous, People of Color (BIPOC) and Racialized Youth 14-29 11 Hamilton Fire Department 2 Youth 14-29 with a disability 12 Child Protection Services 3 Youth 14-29 who have experience in the justice system 13 City of Hamilton • Government and Community 4 2SLGBTQIA+ Youth 14-29 Relations 5 Indigenous Youth 14-29 HIPC (Hamilton Immigration Partnership Council) 6 Queer and Trans Youth Collaborative Office of the General Manager, 7 Hamilton Centre for Civic Inclusion Healthy and Safe Communities Department 8 Street Youth Planning Collaborative Strategic Partnerships and Communications Division 9 School Boards 2SLGBTQIA+ Advisory Committee 10 Hamilton Police Services o Indigenous Relations Team
+KEY STAKEHOLDERS 1 Black, Indigenous and people of colour (BIPOC), and racialized youth 14-29 11 Hamilton Fire Department 2 Youth 14-29 with a disability 12 Child Protection Services 3 Youth 14-29 who have experience in the justice system 13 City of Hamilton • Government and Community 4 2SLGBTQIA+ youth 14-29 Relations Division 5 Indigenous youth 14-29 HIPC (Hamilton Immigration Partnership Council) 6 Queer and Trans Youth Collaborative Office of the General Manager, 7 Hamilton Centre for Civic Inclusion Healthy and Safe Communities Department 8 Street Youth Planning Collaborative Strategic Partnerships and Communications Division 9 School boards 2SLGBTQIA+ Advisory Committee 10 Hamilton Police Services Indigenous Relations team

-- Collaborate with staff from Community Safety and Well Being Plan on Youth Guns, Gangs and Violence - Engage key stakeholders and youth 14-29 with lived experience to understand why youth are involved with guns, gangs and violence. - Identify models that have been successful in prevention of youth violence. - Identify models that have been successful in supporting youth exiting gangs. - Collaborate with staff from Equity, Diversity and Inclusion Strategy - Engaging with youth from the BIPOC, racialized, Indigenous, 2SLGBTQIA+ and disabled communities. - Identify barriers, challenges facing youth from these communities. - Create a list of training resources for youth serving staff to participate in. - Identify models that have been successful in creating more inclusive communities for youth. - Collaborate with key stakeholders
+- Collaborate with staff supporting the Community Safety and Well-Being Plan on youth guns, gangs and violence - Engage key stakeholders and youth 14-29 with lived experience to understand why youth are involved with guns, gangs and violence. - Identify models that have been successful in prevention of youth violence. - Identify models that have been successful in supporting youth exiting gangs. - Collaborate with staff supporting the Equity, Diversity and Inclusion Strategy - Engaging with youth from BIPOC, racialized, Indigenous, 2SLGBTQIA+ and disabled communities. - Identify barriers, challenges facing youth from these communities. - Create a list of training resources for youth-serving staff to participate in. - Identify models that have been successful in creating more inclusive communities for youth. - Collaborate with key stakeholders